Gettin' Square: Release

 The film had its world premiere at the 12th Brisbane International Film Festival on 29 July 2003, and was theatrically released in Australia on 9 October 2003, by Hoyts Distribution.
 It received widespread critical acclaim, particularly for Wenham's performance, Teplitzky's direction, and Nyst's screenplay.
 At the 45th Australian Film Institute Awards, Gettin' Square earned a leading fourteen nominations, including Best Film, with Wenham winning Best Actor in a Leading Role.
-The film's sequel, Spit, is in production.
+The film's sequel, Spit, went into production in 2024.

 Home media

 Gettin' Square was first released on DVD by Columbia Tristar in 2003.
 The DVD is compatible with region 4 and includes special features such as deleted scenes, a Popcorn Taxi Q&A, interviews with Jonathan Teplitzky, Chris Nyst, Timothy Spall, David Wenham, and audio commentary with Jonathan Teplitzky and Chris Nyst.
 It was re-released by Umbrella Entertainment in September 2011.

 Reception

 Box office

-According to the Motion Picture Distributors Association of Australia, Gettin' Square grossed $2,137,749, becoming the fifth highest-grossing film of 2003 in Australia.
-The Film Victoria reported that it made $2,292,587.
+According to the Motion Picture Distributors Association of Australia, Gettin' Square grossed $2,137,749, becoming the fifth-highest-grossing film of 2003 in Australia.
+VicScreen, formerly known as Film Victoria, reported that it made $2,292,587.